bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 "below", "top", and "bottom" are commonly used relative directions or locations in stack descriptions. -harding -->

-To test whether the transaction is valid, scriptSig and scriptPubKey arguments are pushed to the stack one item at a time, starting with Bob's scriptSig and continuing to the end of Alice's scriptPubKey.
-The figure below shows the evaluation of a standard P2PKH scriptPubKey; below the figure is a description of the process.
+To test whether the transaction is valid, signature script and pubkey script arguments are pushed to the stack one item at a time, starting with Bob's signature script and continuing to the end of Alice's pubkey script.
+The figure below shows the evaluation of a standard P2PKH pubkey script; below the figure is a description of the process.

 ![P2PKH Stack Evaluation](/img/dev/en-p2pkh-stack.svg)

-* The signature (from Bob's scriptSig) is added (pushed) to an empty stack.
+* The signature (from Bob's signature script) is added (pushed) to an empty stack.
   Because it's just data, nothing is done except adding it to the stack.
-  The public key (also from the scriptSig) is pushed on top of the signature.
+  The public key (also from the signature script) is pushed on top of the signature.

-* From Alice's scriptPubKey, the `OP_DUP` operation is pushed. `OP_DUP` replaces itself with a copy of the data from one level below it---in this case creating a copy of the public key Bob provided.
+* From Alice's pubkey script, the `OP_DUP` operation is pushed. `OP_DUP` replaces itself with a copy of the data from one level below it---in this case creating a copy of the public key Bob provided.